Ozempic for weight loss

-HOW DO SEMAGLUTIDE, OZEMPIC, WEGOVY, AND MOUNJARO WORK?
+HOW DO SEMAGLUTIDE, OZEMPIC, and WEGOVY WORK?

-Semaglutide, most widely known as Ozempic, is a GLP-1 agonist, meaning it mimics the peptide hormone GLP-1.
+Semaglutide, most widely known as Ozempic and Wegovy, is a GLP-1 agonist, meaning it mimics the peptide hormone GLP-1.
 The GLP-1 peptide is a naturally occurring hormone produced by the gut that sends signals to the brain affecting metabolism and appetite.
 While all of the mechanisms by which GLP-1 agonists assist with weight loss are not yet fully understood, below are the well-established ways in which these injectable medications can contribute to weight loss:

-GLP-1s stimulate the secretion of insulin and slow the release of glucagon, thereby keeping blood sugar low.
+• GLP-1s stimulate the secretion of insulin and slow the release of glucagon, thereby keeping blood sugar low.
 This effect on blood sugar facilitates lipolysis or fat-burning.

 • GLP-1 agonists work on leptin and ghrelin, impacting hunger and satiety signaling.
 Patients generally experience a significant reduction in cravings and find it much easier to manage choices around food (i.e. chronic snacking or obsessive food thoughts that often accompany a calorie-restricted diet).